JcoProjectTeam/JcoProjectPage/languageSpecification/createFuzzyOperator.md

 ## Semantics
 * The `id¹` token represents the name assigned to the Fuzzy Operator.
 * The `parameter` token specifies the parameter, or the list of parameters, that the function accepts.
-* The optional `condition` token, if present, defines a preliminary condition that must be true before the function is executed.
+* The optional `condition` token (see [Base Elements](./notation/baseElements.md)), if present, defines a preliminary condition that must be true before the function is executed.
 * The `expression` is the operation that returns the value. if ther's no polyline the return values is limited in the [0,1] range
 * The `x¹` and the `y¹` token, if present, compose the polyline or the list of polyline that the operator value used to return the fuzzy value.